19balazs86/PlayingWithTestHost/README.md

 # Playing with TestHost

-This small .NET Core WebAPI application is an example for **using the built-in TestServer** in the Microsoft.AspNetCore.TestHost assembly **to write integration tests**.
+This small .NET Core WebAPI application is an example for **using the built-in TestServer** in the Microsoft.AspNetCore.TestHost assembly **to write integration tests** against your HTTP endpoints.

-Usually you use authentication, which can lead you an unauthorized response in the integration test.
-This example gives you a solution for this issue.
+Authentication can causes unauthorized response in the integration test.
+The example gives you a solution for this issue.

-[Alba](http://jasperfx.github.io/alba/getting_started "Alba"): class library to write integration tests against HTTP endpoints.

 Resources:
 - Microsoft video: [YouTube link.](https://www.youtube.com/watch?v=O3AvN2Rr1uI "YouTube link")